tcardona/PSEG-Alexa-Project/Workshop/DevTools/README.md

 + Type in your utterance to the Service Simulator, within the Test page of your skill on the [Developer Portal](https://developer.amazon.com/edw/home.html#/skills/list).
 + Launch [EchoSim.IO](https://echosim.io), the browser based testing tool.
 + Your skill can be launched on any Alexa device you own or have registered, such as Echo, Tap, Dot.
 + You can test your Lambda code from the [Lambda Console](https://console.aws.amazon.com/lambda/home).
-Click **Actions**, **Configure Test Event**, and select or paste in a test req
+Click **Actions**, **Configure Test Event**, and select or paste in some test request json.
 + You can write another javascript script that calls your skill code directly.
-See [testHelloWorld.js](../HelloWorld/tests/testHelloWorld.js).
+See [test.js](../HelloWorld/tests/test.js).

 ### Resources